HamadTria/Network-Tools/Readme.md

 # Graph Visualization Tools

 Welcome to the Graph Visualization Tools repository.
 This project provides an interactive web application for visualizing and analyzing complex multimodal networks using Dash and Cytoscape.js.
-The application includes several pages, each offering unique features to help users explore and understand their network data.
+The application includes several pages, each offering unique features to help users explore network data.

 ## Table of Contents